There are too many coaches.

 Don’t get me wrong; it’s a good thing.
 It’s great that coaching is growing so exponentially — for clients’ sake.

 But for coaches, it presents one hell of a challenge.

-With roughly 16 gazillion coaches competing for the trust of every potential client, a cool Instagram feed won’t cut it.
+With roughly 16 gazillion coaches competing, a cool Instagram feed won’t cut it.
 You have to find a marketing channel that obliterates the distance between you and your audience, quickly.

 You have to get more substantive.
 More personal.
 More...proven.

 I know.
-This is the part where you, being a keen-eyed entrepreneur, say to yourself, “This guy sells webinar software.
+This is the part where you say to yourself, “This guy sells webinar software.
 Bear that in mind.”

 Yes, bear it in mind.
 But weigh it against the reality of the exploding coaching industry.
 As I pointed out before, there’s no ceiling in sight for the growth of coaching in the next several years.

 So how are you going to differentiate yourself?

 The winners will be the coaches who break down the barriers between themselves and their would-be clients.
 Like any industry, the coaching game will only reward those who find a way to be heard through all the noise.
 The ones doing something that not everyone is doing.